Minimal Steklov eigenvalues on combinatorial graphs: Preliminaries

 Thus, if $G$ is connected and $B_D$ is nonempty, then $\lambda_1(G,B,B_D)>0$.
 It is also clear that the measures of the vertices in $B_D$ do not affect the map $\Lambda_0$ and the eigenvalues $\lambda_i(G,B,B_D)$.

 Next, we introduce the notion of a broom. \begin{defn} Let $P$ be the path of length $i$.
 The tree formed by adding a Dirichlet boundary edge to one of the end points of $P$ with length $l$ (i.e. with weight $\frac1l$) and adding $d$ boundary vertices to the other end point of $P$ is denoted as $\Br(l,i,d)$ which is called a broom with parameters $(l,i,d)$.
 When $d=0$, the other end point of $P$ is viewed as the boundary vertex.
-The Dirichlet boundary vertex is viewed as the root of the broom and is denoted as $o$. \end{defn} Note that $\Br(l,i,1)=\Br(l,i+1,0)$ by definition.
-The Steklov eigenvalue with vanishing Dirichlet boundary data of a broom can be computed directly. \begin{lem} For any real number $l>0$ and nonnegative integers $i$ and $d$,
+The Dirichlet boundary vertex is viewed as the root of the broom.
+All the vertices and edges of $\Br(l,i,d)$ except the Dirichlet boundary edge are considered to be of unit weight. \end{defn} Note that $\Br(l,i,1)=\Br(l,i+1,0)$ by definition.
+The Steklov eigenvalues with vanishing Dirichlet boundary data of a broom can be computed directly. \begin{lem} For any real number $l>0$ and nonnegative integers $i$ and $d$,